-When accessing established panel arrangements, quotations should be sought consistent with the below process to ensure that any procurement through a panel arrangement demonstrates value for money and a competitive process.
+When accessing established panels arrangements quotations should be sought consistent with the below process to ensure that any procurement through a panel arrangement demonstrates value for money and a competitive process.
+When establishing a panel for the first time, the initial awarding of contract requires a Council resolution regardless of the total value of the contract.